Jurassic World Evolution 2: Reception

 Early sales on the PC were lower than expected, as the game was released during the same week as several other high-profile PC games.
 The home console versions sold as expected, and the game had approximately 500,000 players across all platforms within two weeks of its release.
 Frontier expected the game to raise more revenue than its predecessor within its first year, in part because of the upcoming release of Jurassic World Dominion.

+Sequel

+A sequel, Jurassic World Evolution 3, was announced by Frontier Developments in May 2024.
+The game is scheduled to release on October 21, 2025.